OpenEnergyPlatform/oeplatform/docs/install/manual_db_setup.md

 4. First click the **manage datasets** tab and then choose the **add new dataset**.
 5. Enter `OEKG_DS` for the **dataset name** and choose the type of dataset (in-memory datasets do not persist if the server stops) and click **create dataset**.

-!!! note
-    - Skip the installation if your developement task is not aimed at the OEKG.
-    - For more information about Apache Jena Fuseki please visit [this page.](https://jena.apache.org/documentation/fuseki2/)

 ## 2 Create the PostgreSQL databases